tiy-atx-ui-aug2015/notes-and-assignments/week_8/10.14.15-logo-and-icon-design-workshop/assignments/place-icons.md

 #### Details
 Deliverables
-- Add questions and responses to an md file in "day_38" folder in tiy\_assignments and push to Github
+- Add icons to "day_38" folder in tiy\_assignments and push to Github